Jayshree Gadkar

-Jayshree Gadkar (21 February 1942 – 29 August 2008) was a noted Marathi and Hindi movie actress and a star of Marathi cinema from the 1950s up to the 1980s.
+Jayshree Gadkar (21 February 1942– 29 August 2008) was an Indian actress who worked in Marathi and Hindi language films.
+She is regarded as one of the greatest stars of Marathi cinema.
+Cited as the "first female superstar" of Marathi cinema, she was the recipient of various accolades, including six Maharashtra State Film Awards, a Zee Chitra Gaurav Puraskar, and a Rasrang Phalke Puraskar.
+Jayshree's career spanned over 45 years in a wide range of genres.
+She often playing strong-willed women.
+In 2003, Jayshree was honoured with the V. Shantaram Award, Maharashtra's highest award in the field of cinema.

 Personal life

-Jayshree was born into a Konkani-speaking family at Kanasgiri (Sadashivgad) near Karwar in the Uttara Kannada district of Karnataka, India.
+Jayshree was born into a Gaud Saraswat Brahmin family at Kanasgiri (Sadashivgad) near Karwar in the Uttara Kannada district of Karnataka, India.
 She married Bal Dhuri, a theatre actor best known for his portrayal of Dashratha in Ramanand Sagar's TV serial, Ramayana (where Jayashree herself played his wife, Kaushalya).
 She also published an autobiography, Ashi Mi Jayshri.

 Career

 She began her career as a child dance artist.
 She entered films as a tamasha dancer in movies.
 Her first role was that of a group dancer in V. Shantaram's Jhanak Jhanak Payal Baaje in 1955, which featured Sandhya as the leading lady.
-Later, well known Marathi film Director Dinkar D Patil cast her in a small role with dance in his Marathi film Disat Tasa Nasat, opposite Raja Gosavi.
-This was followed by Sangtye Aika, a tamasha-based movie which was the first in which she played a leading role.
+Later, well known Marathi film Director Dinkar D. Patil cast her in a small role with dance in his Marathi film Disat Tasa Nasat, opposite Raja Gosavi.
+This was followed by Sangtye Aika, a tamasha–based movie which was the first in which she played a leading role.
 This helped her gain fame and recognition and she started doing heroine roles.
-She eventually became one of the most successful and prolific heriones in the history of the Marathi film industry.
+She eventually became one of the most successful and prolific heroines in the history of the Marathi film industry.

 Jayshree acted in about 250 films over a period of four decades.
 Her filmography was varied and included a rich repertoire of tamasha stories as also mythologicals in addition to socials and love stories.
-Her films include: